 |CPI in 2012||98.215|

 |Inflation in 2012||2.50%|

-This chart shows calculations of buying power equivalence over time for €100 in 2005 (price index tracking began in 1996).
+This chart shows calculation of buying power equivalence, often referred to as "the value of a euro" over time for €100 in 2005 (price index tracking began in 1996).

 According to the European Central Bank, each of these EUR amounts below is equal in terms of what it could buy at the time: